 Cradle of tobacco – Pinar del Rio province:

-Tobacco in Cuba is cultivated in several micro regions.
-It is possible to find plantations in the Island over, but it doesn’t mean that tobacco culture is what we plant the most in Cuba: sugar cane is definitely the leader.
+Tobacco in Cuba is cultivated in several micro-regions.
+It is possible to find plantations on the Island over, but it doesn’t mean that tobacco culture is what we plant the most in Cuba: sugar cane is definitely the leader.

 The exception is the westernmost part of Cuba: the Vinales Valley, the region of Pinar del Rio and Vuelta Abajo.
 It is there where is growing the most valued tobacco in the Island and also considered by experts the best of the world.

 What to take into account?
 In the first place, these regions have a perfect combination of climate and properties of the soil of the area.
 Cuba is located very near to Cancer Tropic and it has a relative humidity of 79 % and an average temperature of 25 degrees.
-The combination of the rain and high percent of humidity favor mainly the west region of the country that has the biggest tobacco fields in Cuba.
-Here is where are grown the higher quality of tobacco leaf that serves as raw material to roll the best and most expensive cigars of the world.
+The combination of the rain and high per cent of humidity favour mainly the west region of the country that has the biggest tobacco fields in Cuba.
+Here is where are grown the higher quality of tobacco leaf that serves as raw material to roll the best and most expensive cigars in the world.

-If we add to this climate the characteristic of the ground in Cuba, the chemical composition, the agriculture asset that distinguish the tobacco regions as well as the experience and meticulous dedication and care that tobacco cigar rollers put while producing this Cuban product, beyond all doubt we will understand the reason of success.
+If we add to this climate the characteristic of the ground in Cuba, the chemical composition, the agriculture asset that distinguishes the tobacco regions as well as the experience and meticulous dedication and cares that tobacco cigar rollers put while producing this Cuban product, beyond all doubt we will understand the reason of success.

-It is worth to know that buying original handmade Cuban cigars should cost a bit, but don’t worry, in Cuba most people want to do it and everybody will discover something among the cigars.
+It is worth knowing that buying original handmade Cuban cigars should cost a bit, but don’t worry, in Cuba, most people want to do it and everybody will discover something among the cigars.

 Habanos-100 % High Quality